Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 # Virtual Flag Overlay for Kapps (iRacing)

-A professional LED matrix flag overlay for the Kapps iRacing overlay tool that displays race flags from your iRacing session.
+A custom LED matrix flag overlay for the Kapps iRacing overlay tool that displays race flags from your iRacing session.
 Features 14+ flag animations with intelligent queuing and split/compact display modes.

 ## Demo